ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 their invaluable help and support.
-We would like to thank Randall R. Stewart, Jim Warner, Loganaden Velvindron, Hiren Panchasara, Adrian Zapletal, Christian Huitema, Bao Zheng, Jonathan Morton, Matt Olson, Junho Choi, Carsten Bormann, and Pouria Mousavizadeh Tehrani for feedback, suggestions, and edits on earlier versions of this document.
+We would like to thank Randall R. Stewart, Jim Warner, Loganaden Velvindron, Hiren Panchasara, Adrian Zapletal, Christian Huitema, Bao Zheng, Jonathan Morton, Matt Olson, Junho Choi, Carsten Bormann, Pouria Mousavizadeh Tehrani, and Amanda Baber for feedback, suggestions, and edits on earlier versions of this document.

 --- back